Early Verification of Legal Compliance via Bounded Satisfiability Checking: Checking Bounded Satisfiability

-Below, we define a naive procedure $\naiveAlg$ (shown in Fig.~\ref{fig:architecture-c}) for checking satisfiability of MFOTL formulas translated into FOL.
+Below, we define a naive procedure $\naiveAlg$ (shown in Fig.~\ref{fig:architecture-c}) for checking satisfiability of \mfotl formulas translated into \tfol.
 We then discuss the complexity of this naive procedure.
-Even though we do not use this naive procedure in this paper, its complexity corresponds to the upper-bound of our proposed approach in Sec.~\ref{sec:incremental}.
+Even though we do not use $\naiveAlg$ in this paper, its complexity constitutes an upper bound for our approach proposed in Sec.~\ref{sec:incremental}.

 0.05in